-Santa Maria's 2023 Water Quality Report indicates the City met both ~~State~~ and federal drinking water standards. ~~However, relative to other communities in California, The~~ Santa Maria's ~~Groundwater Basin~~ is ~~more~~ vulnerable to impacts from fertilizer-related runoff and leaching, ~~septic tanks~~, sewage, and natural deposits,2 all of which could pose ~~serious~~ health risks even at low levels.^{3,4,5} DAC neighborhoods may also be impacted by industrial sources that could compromise local groundwater, including leaking underground storage tanks, active or inactive oil and gas wells, and land disposal areas.
-[These potential sources of contamination are subject to State and local regulatory requirements, monitoring, and mitigation measures intended to protect groundwater quality and reduce public health risks.](#)
+Santa Maria's 2023 Water Quality Report indicates the City met both State and federal drinking water standards.
+The Santa Maria Groundwater Basin is vulnerable to impacts from fertilizer-related runoff and leaching, sewage, and natural deposits,2 all of which could pose health risks even at low levels.^{3,4,5} DAC neighborhoods may also be impacted by industrial sources that could compromise local groundwater, including leaking underground storage tanks, active or inactive oil and gas wells, and land disposal areas.
+These potential sources of contamination are subject to State and local regulatory requirements, monitoring, and mitigation measures intended to protect groundwater quality and reduce public health risks.